KjetilIN/IIKG3005-IaC-Notes/module-3/notes.md

 ## Options

-You can implement locals directly in the main.tf file
+1.You can implement locals directly in the main.tf file (With the resources)

-You could also create a locals.tf file within the module.
+2.You could also create a **locals.tf** file within the module.

+3.You could also add all in **variables.tf** file, so that variables and locals are together.

+## Module

+A module is just a folder with a set of terraform files that together provide IaC.
+A module is usually not dividable.